AmriteshR/MyGuruh/README.md

 # MyGuruh
 Vikram - Clone the repository
 Clone the dev branch and update it
+Just Checking something